mealaud/mealaud.github.io/content/hobbies/writing/i-love-my-cat-pencil-pouch.md

 {{%nl%}}
 I can always give him a quick belly scratch if I need to recenter.
 {{%nl%}}
-I cna always give him a little head scratch if I need a pen.
+I can always give him a little head scratch if I need a pen.
 {{%nl%}}
 My cat pencil pouch is perfect.
 {{%nl%}}{{%nl%}}